 Citation: For conspicuous gallantry and intrepidity above and beyond the call of duty in action with the enemy near Oschersleben, Germany on 11 January 1944.
 On that day Colonel Howard was the leader of a group of P-51 aircraft providing support for a heavy bomber formation on a long range mission deep in enemy territory.
 As Colonel Howard’s group met the bombers in the target area the bomber force was attacked by numerous enemy fighters.
 Colonel Howard, with his group, and at once engaged the enemy and himself destroyed a German ME-110.
 As a result of this attack Colonel Howard lost contact with his group and at once returned to the level of the bomber formation.
 He then saw that the bombers were being heavily attacked by enemy planes and that no other friendly fighters were at hand.
 While Colonel Howard could have waited to attempt to assemble his group before engaging the enemy, he chose instead to attack single-handed a formation of more than thirty German airplanes.
 With utter disregard for his own safety he immediately pressed home determined attacks for some thirty minutes, during which time he destroyed three enemy airplanes and probably destroyed and damaged others.
 Toward the end of this engagement three of his guns went out of action and his fuel supply was becoming dangerously low.
 Despite these handicaps and the almost insuperable odds against him, Colonel Howard continued his aggressive action in an attempt to protect the bombers from the numerous fighters.
 His skill, courage, and intrepidity on this occasion set an example of heroism which will be an inspiration to the Armed Forces of the United States.

-The P-51B was the first version of the North American Aviation fighter to be powered by the Merlin engine in place of the Allison V-1710.
-Rolls-Royce had selected the Packard Motor Car Company to build Merlin aircraft engines in the United States under license.
-The Packard-built V-1650-3 was based on the Merlin 63.
-It was a 1,649-cubic-inch-displacement (27.04-liter) liquid-cooled, supercharged, single overhead cam 60° V-12 engine, which produced 1,490 horsepower at Sea Level, turning at 3,000 r.p.m. with 61 inches of manifold pressure.
-The engine drove a four-bladed Hamilton-Standard constant speed propeller with a diameter of 11 feet, 2 inches (3.404 meters).
+The P-51B was the first version of the North American Aviation fighter to be powered by the Rolls-Royce Merlin engine in place of the Allison V-1710.
+Rolls-Royce had selected the Packard Motor Car Company of Detroit, Michigan, to build Merlin aircraft engines in the United States under license.
+Early P-51Bs were equipped with the Packard V-1650-3, based on the Merlin 63.
+It was a right-hand tractor, 1,649-cubic-inch-displacement (27.04-liter), liquid-cooled, supercharged, single overhead cam 60° V-12 engine, which produced 1,380 horsepower at Sea Level, turning at 3,000 r.p.m. with 60 inches of manifold pressure (Military Power).
+The engine drove a four-bladed Hamilton Standard constant-speed propeller with a diameter of 11 feet, 2 inches (3.404 meters).

 Armament consisted of four Browning AN/M2 .50-caliber machine guns, mounted two in each wing, with 350 rounds per gun for the inboard guns and 280 rounds per gun for the outboard.